wpa-2/Pwnagotchi-Plugins/README.md

 ## 🛡️ AutoBackup: Your Digital Guardian
 *(Updated to v2.0 - Now with Garbage Collection!)*

-Keep your handshakes, settings, and other critical files safe!
 The **AutoBackup** plugin automatically creates compressed `.tar.gz` backups of your specified files whenever an internet connection is available.

-### Why It's Awesome:
--   **🛡️ Automatic & Secure**: Backups run automatically when online.
--   **🧹 Smart Retention**: **(New in v2.0)** Automatically deletes old backups to prevent your SD card from filling up.
+It features a smart retention policy to delete old backups so your SD card never fills up.
--   **🧠 Efficient**: Only backs up files that actually exist and allows exclusions.

 ### ⚙️ Configuration
 ```toml